MitocGroup/www/process/PROC-001-onboarding.md

 7. Hubstaff
 8. Payoneer
 9. Slack
+10. AWS Single Sign-On
-10. AWS with Business Email
+11. AWS Account with Business Email
-11. AWS Security Fundamentals course
+12. AWS Security Fundamentals course

 These are the steps you will need to proceed to complete the "Onboarding Process":